sumamakhan761/Data-science-interview-questions/README.md

 ### standard questions
 <ul>
   <li>
     What is the difference between supervised and unsupervised learning?
   </li>
   <li>
+    What is overfitting?
+How can you prevent it?
   </li>
   <li>